| Home | Mission | Events | Membership | History |

 So many swords are found, manufactured over such a wide span of years, that these swords clearly are not the work of two smiths named Ulfberht and Ingelrii.
 They are thought to be the products of families of sword makers, or perhaps associations of sword makers.
 The swords are believed to have been made in Frankish lands along the lower Rhine in what is now Germany, a region that has made fine swords and cutlery from medieval to modern times.

 Because many of these blades are found, widely distributed throughout the Viking lands, it is believed that the Ulfberht and Ingelrii swords were prized in the Viking age and thought to be superior to other swords.
-It's possible that the original Ulfberht invented a new way to make a blade, using a uniform steel having a higher carbon content than the pattern welded blades.
-It's further possible that he chose to identify his blades with the inlay, despite the fact that the inlaid letters are extremely hard to distinguish in normal light, as is seen in the modern reproduction blade seen above.
-Only when the blade is etched does the inlay stand out in sharp relief.
+It's possible that the original Ulfberht invented a new way to make a blade, using a uniform steel having a higher carbon content than the typical monosteel blades of the period.
+It's further possible that he chose to identify his blades with the inlay, despite the fact that the inlaid letters are extremely hard to distinguish in normal light, as is seen in the modern reproduction blade seen above and again to the left.

 Most of the Viking age swords appear to have come from outside Viking lands, notably from Frankish lands along the Rhine.
 There are a few instances in the sagas in which people are described fabricating weapons, but never swords.
 One example is in chapter 23 of Fóstbræðra saga, in which Bjarni made a special axe for Þormóður.
 In chapter 2 of Svarfdæla saga, Þorsteinn did not care for the sword he received from Þórólfur, so he fashioned an axe for himself.